Walter On-Prem

 Quick path

-curl -fsSL https://onprem.walterops.com/install/install-walter.sh | \
+curl -fsSL https://onprem.walterops.com/install/install-walter.sh | bash

 That command:

-- downloads the Walter self-host bundle to
+- downloads the current on-prem bundle to

-~/walter-selfhost - verifies the bundle checksum before unpacking it
+~/walter-onprem - verifies checksums before unpacking anything

 - writes